beampay-cannes/browser-extension/EXTENSION_README.md

 ### EIP-7702 Delegation

-For networks that support EIP-7702 (Ethereum, World Chain, Zircuit):
+For networks that support EIP-7702 (Ethereum, Zircuit & Flow):

 - ✅ **Automatic Detection**: Extension checks for existing delegations
 - ✅ **Smart Creation**: Creates new delegation if needed